takodotid/postgres-containers/README.md

-# CNPG PostgreSQL Container Images with TimescaleDB
+# Tako's CNPG PostgreSQL Container Images

-This repository contains the sources for a customized CNPG PostgreSQL container image with TimescaleDB extension.
+This repository contains the sources for a customized CNPG PostgreSQL container image used by Tako.

+## Changes
+- Added `timescaledb` extension
+- Added `pg_cron` extension